-- Friend to All Living Things: A really badass example.
-Clint is famous for helping out local animal rescue projects in his area of California.
+- Friend to All Living Things: Clint is famous for helping out local animal rescue projects in his area of California.
 His own ranch is filled with various animals that he and his wife Dina have adopted.
-Anytime he does an interview and ends up talking about his pets it ends up being a huge Crowning Moment of Heartwarming.

 - Guttural Growler: Good Lord, he makes Christian Bale's Batman sound high-pitched.